jshewa/Energy-consumption-of-a-GPS/README.md

 # Energy-consumption-of-a-GPS
-What are the energy requirments of a GPS?
-This project should answer that question and give a predicition of the cost of a fix for an IoT application.

-UNDER DEV!
+What's an optimal energy strategi for getting a positional fix for an IoT application?
+This project should answer that question!
+Under development!.